muaz3406/creditbank/README.md

 Highlights

 Dockerize application
+\n swagger and openapi documentation (http://localhost:8081/swagger-ui/index.html)
+\n JWT authentication
-swagger and openapi documentation (http://localhost:8081/swagger-ui/index.html) JWT authentication liquibase (ddl for tables and dml for installment rules and exceptio messages) caching by redis ( caching auth and exception messages) exception messages with language type exception messages with traceId
+\n liquibase (ddl for tables and dml for installment rules and exceptio messages)
+\n caching by redis ( caching auth and exception messages)
+\n exception messages with language type
+\n exception messages with traceId

 # how to run
 docker-compose up -d